© Ruby Rodriguez · Photography by Claudio Morelli · Roman Rooftop, 2020

 Global Heritage Procurement Direct-to-Source Audit & Ethical Supply Chain

 The Research: An on-the-ground audit of global artisanal networks across Peru, Mexico, India, Italy, Turkey, and Ghana.
-By bypassing traditional wholesalers to engage directly with heritage specialists, I conducted a deep-tissue validation of material provenance and multi-generational craftsmanship.
+By bypassing traditional wholesalers to engage directly with heritage specialists, I conducted a rigorous validation of material provenance and multi-generational craftsmanship.
 This phase identifies the "Human Infrastructure" required to secure museum-quality components — the weavers, metalsmiths, and material custodians whose knowledge cannot be replicated at scale — while establishing the ethical standards and logistical protocols necessary to bring heritage objects into a high-integrity commercial environment.

 Phase 05 | Concept